 SUPPLEMENTAL READINGS:Verosub and Roberts (1995).

-b) The way curie.py works is to use a triangular sliding window and average over a range of temperature steps.
+b) The way ipmag.curie works is to use a triangular sliding window and average over a range of temperature steps.
 Then it calculates the first and second derivatives of the data and uses the maximum curvature (maximum in the second derivative) to estimate the Curie Temperature.
 It can be tricky to get the “right” temperature, especially if there are two inflections and/or the data are noisy.
 Therefore, the program will scan through a range of smoothing intervals.
-You can truncate the interval over which you want to look using the -t option and set the smoothing interval desired with the -w option.
+You can truncate the interval over which you want to look (see the help message for the ipmag.curie) and set the smoothing interval.
 The program has a default smoothing window width of 3∘, which is usually too small to get an accurate Curie Temperature.
 The first data file is not very noisy and the second is noisier.
-Note that you MUST use the -sav option within the Python notebook or the program will hang.

 First look at each data file using the defaults.
-To view the images from within the notebook you will need to import the Image module from Python.display (from Python.display import Image) and then use the Image(filename=’IMAGE_NAME’) command to display the image.
-Now choose the optimal smoothing interval (the smallest interval necessary to isolate the correct peak in the second derivative).
+Then, choose the optimal smoothing interval (the smallest interval necessary to isolate the correct peak in the second derivative).
 Finally, repeat this, but truncate the data set to between 400∘ to 600∘.

 What is the Curie Temperature of the two specimens?

 Rock magnetic parameters have been used extensively to study the Chinese sequences of loess.
-Data from one such study (Hunt et al., 1995) is saved in the file loess_rockmag.dat in the Chapter_8 directory of the Datafiles folder.
+Data from one such study (Hunt et al., 1995) is saved in the file loess_rockmag.dat in the Chapter_8 directory.
 The data columns are: stratigraphic position in meters below reference horizon, total mass normalized magnetic susceptibility (κtotal) in (μm)3kg-1, and sIRM in (mAm)2kg-1.
 The paramagnetic susceptibility (κp) for the section was relatively constant at about 60 nm3kg-1.